-- Paul, an apostle of Jesus the Anointed according to the command of God our savior and Jesus the Anointed, our hope;
+- Paul, an apostle of Jesus the Anointed according to the command of God our savior and of Jesus the Anointed, our hope;

 - To Timothy, my true1“true” This Greek word more precisely means “legitimate” or “genuine”, sometimes with the sense of being dear because of this.
 It was used of a child born inside of wedlock, who was thus a “legitimate” child. child in the faith; grace, mercy, and peace from God the Father and Jesus the Anointed, our Lord.

 - Just as I urged you to remain in Ephesus before traveling into Macedonia, so you should solemnly charge some men not to teach other doctrines,

-- nor to pay attention to fables and endless genealogies, which brings meaningless controversies rather than the stewardship of God, the stewardship by faith.
+- nor to pay attention to fables and endless genealogies, which bring meaningless controversies rather than the stewardship of God, the stewardship by faith.

-- And the goal of this instruction is love from a pure heart, and a good conscience, and sincere faith.
+- And the goal of this instruction is ^love from a pure heart, and a good conscience, and a sincere faith.

-- From which some – having missed the mark – have turned away to worthless discussion;
+- From which some – having missed the mark – were turned away to worthless discussion,

 - wanting to be teachers of the law but not understanding, neither what they say nor about what they confidently assert.

-- We *know that the law is good if someone uses it lawfully,
+- Yet we *know that the law is good if someone uses it lawfully,

-- *knowing this: that the law isn’t laid down for the righteous, but the lawless and rebellious, the ungodly and sinful, the unholy and profane, the patricidal and matricidal, manslayers,
+- *knowing this: that the law isn’t laid down for the righteous, but for the lawless and rebellious, the ungodly and sinful, the unholy and profane, the patricidal and matricidal, murderers,